renesas-rz/rzg2_flash_writer/README.md

 [Chapter 7](#7-revision-history) explains revision history.

-*Note) This sample software does not support the file system.
-Therefore, can be write the raw image to the Serial NOR Flash or eMMC.*
+*Note) This sample software does not support file systems.
+Therefore, only raw binary images can be downloaded and programmed into Serial NOR Flash or eMMC.*

 ## 1.2.
 License